 “Please keep your seat belt buckled at all times when you are in your seat,” says every flight attendant shortly after takeoff.
 Dozens of people on a flight from Canada to Australia didn’t follow that advice.
 As a result, they were violently slammed off the ceiling of a jetliner that encountered unexpected and intense turbulence over the Pacific Ocean Thursday.

 An Air Canada flight to Australia made an emergency landing in Honolulu, Hawaii, after 37 people were injured onboard.
 The plane lost altitude suddenly when it hit “un-forecasted and sudden turbulence.”
 The pilot said nothing on the radar predicted the cause of the turbulence.
-The drop sent unsecured passengers flying out of their eats, crashing into the luggage compartments overhead, and dropping into the aisle.
+The drop sent unsecured passengers flying out of their seats, crashing into the luggage compartments overhead, and dropping into the aisle.

 The plane was already about two hours past Hawaii when the incident occurred.
 It diverted from its route then to return to Honolulu so that the injured could get treatment.
 Passengers who were medical professionals were asked to help those who were hurt.